Seattle Whale Watching Tours

 Please arrive for check-in 45 minutes prior to departure.
 Note that for our afternoon departure, our staff will man the kiosk once they return from the morning whale watching tour.

-The Chilkat Express leaves the Edmonds Marina in beautiful downtown Edmonds, north of downtown Seattle.
-We’ll cross the magnificent Strait of Juan de Fuca, to the San Juan Islands, or wherever the whales happen to be that day.
+We depart from the Edmonds Marina in beautiful downtown Edmonds, north of downtown Seattle.
+We'll cross the magnificent Strait of Juan de Fuca, to the San Juan Islands, or head south towards Tacoma - wherever the whales happen to be that day!
 Along the way, the natural history and wildlife are pointed out by our trained marine naturalist.

 Don't miss a PSE exclusive - Sherri's famous blueberry buckle - made fresh daily and available in our galley.